CONNECTING THE PAST TO THE PRESENT AND TO THE FUTURE

-- Paper Sessions allow for up to 15 minutes for each paper’s delivery with five speakers per session, 20 minutes with four.
-Speakers and the session chair can organize paper sessions as they think fit to give time for discussion and debate.
+- Paper Sessions allow for up to 15 minutes for each paper’s delivery with five speakers per session, 20 minutes with four speakers per session, 20 minutes with three speakers.
+The session chair can organize paper sessions as they think fit to give time for discussion and debate.

 - Debates, Discussions & Open Meetings, Book & Project Presentations, Round tables, Seminar, Symposia and Delegate Created sessions

 - Sessions organisers decide upon their own pattern and timing for running their sessions, lasting either 45 minutes for a half-session or 90 minutes for a full session.